3.11.13.40 Suspensions, demerits & reconnection

 For most mutual obligation failures committed without valid reason, a job seeker will incur one demerit.
 A record of the job seeker's demerits is kept on the IT system and the number of demerits accrued determines when they should undergo a capability interview (3.11.13.20) (generally after 3 demerits) or capability assessment (3.11.13.20) (generally after 5 demerits).
 Demerits also ultimately determine whether the job seeker should enter the Penalty Zone and become subject to penalties for future failures, because they can at that point be considered to have 'persistently committed mutual obligation failures'.

-When the job seeker commits a failure relating to job interviews (failing to attend an interview or act on a referral to a job or acting in a manner that could result in a job offer not being made), they will immediately undergo either a capability interview or, if they have already had a capability interview, a capability assessment, regardless of the number of demerits already accrued.
+When the job seeker commits a failure relating to job interviews (failing to attend an interview or acting in a manner that could result in a job offer not being made), or fails to act on a referral to a job, they will immediately undergo either a capability interview or, if they have already had a capability interview, a capability assessment, regardless of the number of demerits already accrued.

 Neither the application of demerits nor the finding that a job seeker is capable of meeting their requirements (and, if this is determined as a result of a capability assessment, that the job seeker should therefore enter the Penalty Zone) are decisions under social security law.
 They are the administrative mechanisms to satisfy a decision maker, when considering a mutual obligation failure, that a person has persistently committed mutual obligation failures and should therefore be subject to a penalty for their latest failure.
 These administrative mechanisms and the following rules pertaining to them are set out in a legislative instrument (Social Security (Administration) (Non-Compliance) Determination 2018 (No. 1)).

 The accrual of demerits is based on the decision maker's assessment of the job seeker's reasons for non-compliance in relation to the requirement that they have failed to meet.
-A demerit is added to a job seeker's record where a failure has occurred, but the demerit is not confirmed until the decision maker has spoken to the job seeker about the failure and determined that a valid reason does not exist.
+The demerit is generally not accrued until the decision maker has spoken to the job seeker about the failure and determined that a valid reason does not exist.

-If a job seeker does not agree with the application of a demerit, they should discuss this with their provider or the digital services contact centre in the first instance.
-If they are still not satisfied, job seekers may contact the Department of Employment and Workplace Relations' National Customer Service Line.
+If a job seeker does not agree with the application of a demerit, they should discuss this with their provider or the digital services contact centre as appropriate in the first instance.
+If they are still not satisfied, or if they don’t feel comfortable discussing the matter with their provider or the digital services contact centre, job seekers may contact DEWR' National Customer Service Line.

 Active months

-The purpose of active months is to reflect a key element of the targeted compliance framework policy, which is that before facing a financial penalty for a mutual obligation failure a person must demonstrate a pattern of repeated non-compliance and undergo multiple assessments to ensure that this behaviour is deliberate and not a result of inappropriate requirements.
-Likewise, where a person has been persistently and deliberately non-compliant, the person must demonstrate their compliance in order to return to the Green Zone.
-Therefore, 'active months' generally refers to the period a job seeker has mutual obligation requirements and does not include the time a job seeker is exempt from requirements or is serving a non-payment period due to non-compliance, or the time between a person's referral to Centrelink for a capability assessment and completion of that assessment.
-This is because during these periods job seekers are not demonstrating compliance.
+'Active months' generally refers to the period a job seeker has mutual obligation requirements and does not include the time a job seeker is not ‘active’ in employment services, such as the time a job seeker is exempt from requirements or is serving a non-payment period due to non-compliance, or the time between a person's referral to Services Australia for a capability assessment and completion of that assessment.
 However, any time that a job seeker is not receiving payment (for reasons other than because of a penalty, such as when the job seeker is in employment) counts towards active months.
-This is because these job seekers are supporting themselves, and not relying on government assistance.
+This is because these job seekers are supporting themselves and not relying on government assistance.

-The calculation of active months is prescribed by the Social Security (Administration) (Non-Compliance) Determination 2018 (No. 1), which directs decision makers when to be satisfied that a job seeker has persistently committed mutual obligation failures and therefore that a penalty should apply for their latest failure.
+The calculation of active months is prescribed by the Social Security (Administration) (Non-Compliance) Determination 2018 (No. 1), which directs decision makers when to be satisfied that a job seeker has persistently committed mutual obligation failures and therefore that a penalty should apply (3.11.13.50).

-Three active months (which is the time since their last failure that a person remains in the Penalty Zone (3.11.13.10)) is defined as 91 days.
 Six active months (the length of time until a demerit expires) is defined as 182 days.
-For both periods, exemptions, non-payment periods due to non-compliance, and the time between a referral to a capability assessment and its completion do not count towards active months, and may prolong the time it takes for the active months to pass.
-However, both 3 and 6 active months cannot be longer than 12 calendar months.
+Six active months continues to exclude periods of exemptions, non-payment periods due to non-compliance, and the time between a referral to a capability assessment and its completion, and may prolong the time it takes for the 6 active months to pass.
+Six active months cannot be longer than 12 calendar months.

 Payment suspension